josefelq/pokedex-api/README.md

     docker compose up -d

-If this is your first time running the project, you will have to run migrations afterwards:
+If this is your first time launching this environment, you will have to run migrations:

     docker compose exec web python manage.py migrate --noinput